Carol Berg

 Carol Berg (born 1948) is the author of fantasy novels, including the books from the Rai-Kirah series, Song of the Beast, the books from The Bridge of D'Arnath series, the Lighthouse novels, and Collegia Magica.
 She also writes the Chimera series under the pen name Cate Glass.

+She won awards for the Books of the Rai-kirah, the Novels of the Collegia Magica, The Lighthouse Duet, and (as Cate Glass) the Chimera adventures.

 Berg holds a degree in mathematics from Rice University, and a degree in computer science from the University of Colorado.
+After she received her degree from Rice University, she taught high school science.
 Before writing full-time, she designed software.
 She lives in Colorado, and is the mother of three boys.